mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-materials.md

 {% endcapture %}
 {% include ltr/bubble_note.html note=param_note %}

-{% include ltr/warning_note.html note='Note that texture components only add the asset to the Revit model when they are connected to the input property of a Shading asset component' %}
+{% capture construct_note %}
+Note that *Construct* an *Deconstruct* texture components only pass around a data structure containing the configuration of the texture asset.
+They do not create anything inside the Revit model by themselves.
+It is the *Create Shading Asset* component that actually creates the texture asset (when connected to an input parameter) and connects it to properties of the shading asset it is creating.
+This behavior mirrors the inner-workings of 'connected' (nested) assets in Revit API.
+{% endcapture %}
+{% include ltr/api_note.html note=construct_note %}

 ## Physical Assets